 Geographical variation: Sometimes considered conspecific with North Island kokako C. wilsoni.

 The South Island kokako was the first of the two kokako species described, the other being North Island kokako.
 South Island kokako were slightly smaller and darker than the North Island birds, with orange rather than blue facial wattles.
-In early 1800s, they occupied beech forests and low scrub above the tree line on both sides of Southern Alps from northwestern Nelson south to Fiordland and mixed podocarp forest on Stewart Island and some forested areas of Otago and Southland.
+In the early 1800s, they occupied beech forests and low scrub above the tree line on both sides of Southern Alps from north-west Nelson south to Fiordland, and mixed podocarp forest on Stewart Island, plus some forested areas of Otago and Southland.
 They declined markedly after introductions of cats, ship rats and stoats, and were very rare by the late 1800s.
 The range of the South Island kokako shrank to Fiordland and Stewart Island, with the last accepted twentieth century sighting at Mt Aspiring National Park in 1967.
-Declared extinct by the Department of Conservation in 2008, the species' conservation status was moved from extinct to data deficient in 2013 following the acceptance of a sighting from near Reefton on the West Coast of the South Island in 2007.
+Declared extinct by the Department of Conservation in 2008, the species' conservation status was moved from extinct to data deficient in 2013, leading to acceptance of a sighting from near Reefton on the West Coast of the South Island in 2007.

 The South Island kokako was one of 5 species of New Zealand wattlebirds, an endemic family that includes the living North Island kokako and saddlebacks (2 species) and the extinct huia.
 Genetic comparisons have revealed that the New Zealand wattlebirds share a common ancestor with satinbirds, berrypeckers and longbills of New Guinea.
 All have rounded wings, limited powers of sustained flight, and use bounds, hops and jumps to move around forests.